dfelinto/blender-manual/manual/physics/smoke/domain.rst

 the default cube bigger by hitting :kbd:`S` and dragging the mouse.

-.. admonition:: Don't edit the domain's vertices!
+.. note:: Don't edit the domain's vertices!
-   :class: note

    If you want a bigger domain, scale the object.
 Changing it in edit mode will lead to your smoke appearing more than once during rendering, like a repeating texture.